Apply to UW Bioengineering’s Master of Applied Bioengineering

 This section should describe how the candidate’s abilities, prior education and professional and personal experiences provide the preparation necessary to succeed in a design-oriented engineering curriculum.
 Such preparation may include formal engineering instruction, research or design projects conducted for school or work, self-taught technical skills and internships.
 Non-technical skills that facilitate entrepreneurial activities and improve team dynamics, such as experience overcoming obstacles, working with diverse clientele, exercising leadership, and communicating in a variety of information formats are all highly relevant.

-In addition to the core design skills and entrepreneurship courses, each MAB student completes a sequence of elective courses in a Technical Concentration Area.
+In addition to the core design skills and entrepreneurship courses, each MAB student completes a sequence of elective courses in a Technical Concentration Area, in which Bioengineering faculty are acknowledged leaders.
 Each concentration has a set of prerequisite subjects that may be met by prior coursework or extracurricular experience.

 The applicant is asked to evaluate his/her academic background, professional experiences and skills against the prerequisites listed for each Technical Concentration Area.
 For the applicant’s first-choice Technical Concentration Area, s/he should list their relevant academic background, professional experiences and skills that prepares her/him for this technical track.

 Students should have a suitable academic background to successfully complete the required courses in at least one of the technical concentration areas for the MAB.
+Students also have the option to build their own the Technical Concentration Area.
 The recommended background is as follows:

 - Biomedical Imaging: Differential equations, linear algebra, physics (waves), circuits, DSP, some programming, such as MATLAB, and physiology is beneficial.